Vagrant Emperor Anax ephippiger Blourugkeiser

 - Thorax all dull brown above, becoming greenish then yellowish below.

-- Wings very pointed, become dark smoky with age, large smoky spot present in centers, veins brown.
+- Wings very pointed, become dark smoky with age, large smoky spot present in centres, veins brown.
 Pterostigmas long (5 mm), light brown.

 - Abdomen indistinctly marked dark greenish brown and brownish olive, large bright blue saddle covering most of upper surface of segment 2.
 Female similar, much more reddish